pnnl/BEM-for-PRM/content/get_start/os_app/run_measure_cli.md

 - Lines 2-3 define the seed model and weather file.
 - Lines 4-5 define the measure path.
 - Lines 9-14 contain arguments to be passed to the measure.
-A detail description of the arguments can be found in the [API document](https://pnnl.github.io/BEM-for-PRM/user_guide/prm_api_ref/baseline_generation_api/).
+A detailed description of the arguments can be found in the [API document](https://pnnl.github.io/BEM-for-PRM/user_guide/prm_api_ref/baseline_generation_api/).

 ![OS Workflow Structure](/BEM-for-PRM/get_start/os_app/images/osw.JPG?width=600px&align=left&classes=border)

 {{% notice tip %}}
-**Importnat Note:**
+**Important Note:**
 The directory names are not case sensitive.
 If you want to change the names of the directories that contain the seed model and weather file, make sure to define the paths in the OSW file.
 {{% /notice %}}